Why you shouldn’t rush investing and trading: check your personal finance foundation and privilege first.

 The friend who keeps bugging you about the money you borrowed or contribution you intentionally disregard?
 The family contribution for aircon, ref, or PlayStation?
 Yup, pay up first.

 This was the hardest for me.
-I think my monthly operating expense that time was between 9,000 to 15,000 per month.
-Setting up six months “emergency funds” in times “sudden loss of a job or cash flow” for uncertainties felt unnecessary.
-It also means I have to save 90,000 and keep it floating?
+My monthly operating expense was between 9,000 and 15,000 per month.
+Setting up six months of “emergency funds” during “sudden loss of a job or cash flow” for uncertainties felt unnecessary.
+It also means I have to save 90,000 and keep it floating.
 Imagine.
 If I were to save up for 5,000 per month.
-Will I have to wait for 18 months just to complete step 3?
+Will I have to wait for 18 months to complete step 3?
 Shouldn’t I be investing that money already?
 In my early 20s, that would have meant a new camera, a trip to Hong Kong or Singapore, a new gaming laptop, or a commercial drone.

-During that talk, I think I only had 5,000 floating money, including the random 500 corner bills, and mostly waiting from paycheque to paycheque.
-I can’t even pay up the minimum amount to open a passbook account.
-Saving up an emergency fund is usually the hardest part since it questions our lifestyle and spending choices.
+During that talk, I only had 5,000 floating money, including the random 500 corner bills, and mostly waiting from paycheque to paycheque.
+I can’t even pay the minimum amount to open a passbook account.
+Saving up an emergency fund is usually the most challenging part since it questions our lifestyle and spending choices.

-Cut to: DM9 got acquired by Dentsu.
+Cut to DM9, which Dentsu acquired.
 We got our bonus and pro-rated 13th-month early.
-And I suddenly had the biggest digit count in my ATM balance.
+And I suddenly had the most significant digit count in my ATM balance.
 While I imagined buying a new bike or booking a flight for an Indo-China trip, I was sure it had to go to my emergency fund.

 In a VUCA environment, preparing for emergencies matters more.
 How much should you set up?
 Start with three months’ target of your LIVING EXPENSE.
 Calculate your non-negotiable expenses like rent, phone bills, food, and monthly transportation expenses.
 Then target to make it six months.
 Delay gratifications and reprioritize.